Last updated on November 25th, 2019 at 04:20 pm

 Here’s an area of Gina Rundan’s quest for genius that I agree with 110%: spend time exploring all the things you loved to play at since you were born and how these play-things make you feel (or made you feel).
 Write down your play history.
 What was your greatest play moment?
 Was it a specific toy you loved?
 Was there a sport you felt great when playing?
 Was there a National Park you loved to visit when you were on vacation?
 Was there a pet you loved spending time with?

-Contrast people who played at something as a child then became an adult version of that play to those who are lost and unsure about what they love to do because they were not encouraged to keep playing.
+Contrast people who played something as a child and then became an adult version of that play to those who are lost and unsure about what they love to do because they were not encouraged to keep playing.
 When play is interfered with, people tend to become the kind of genius family, friends, spouses, co-workers, companies, and bosses want you to be–over the real genius you are at your core–the one you were using play to discover as a child.
 You become afraid of being rejected, so you hide your real genius that is dying to come out to play.
 You stuff your real gifts so far down inside you that it’s difficult to remember what real play feels like and what you really love to do.

 Find play that attracts you, engages you, and makes you grow–this is the place where your practical genius lives, the path toward understanding your life’s passion, and the way to find your big dream.